LinuxRocks2000/jhewit/jewish-history-culture.md

 There is no way to look Jewish, rather Jews have a variety of customs and traditions from all over the world.

-Our focus is on Iraqi Jews and their heritage namely in Kuwait and Iraq and the Sephardi culture in general.
+Our focus is on Iraqi Jews and their heritage namely in Kuwait and Iraq and the Mizrahi culture in general.

 We don’t privilege one tradition over another rather we connect with the heritage of our lands and seek to accommodate a plurality of traditions in our members to connect with the wider Jewish world.